IN THIS ARTICLE:

 - Who it’s best for: Gum may be best for users who can’t quit cold turkey, but aren’t serious enough smokers to need patches or medication.

 - How it works: Nicotine patches stick to your skin like Band-Aids and drip precise doses of nicotine through your skin and into your bloodstream.
 Your doctor can help determine the right dose for you.

 - Downside: You need a new patch every day until your cravings go away, and that timeline depends entirely on you.
 Forgetting to remove patches at night can interrupt sleep.
 Cost is also a consideration—about $40 for a two-week kit.

 - Who it’s best for: Patches may be best for users who haven’t been able to quit cold turkey or with gum.

 - How it works: Quit-smoking pills have been clinically proven to decrease tobacco cravings and withdrawal symptoms.
 They are easy to use, highly effective, and only available by doctor’s prescription.

 - Downside: Some quit-smoking pills are packaged with Food and Drug Administration warnings that the medicines may be associated with serious mental health problems, such as depression and severe anxiety.
 Common side effects also are rough: agitation, insomnia, headaches and dry mouth.

 - Who it’s best for: Medication is best for heavy, long-term tobacco users who need to quit their physical addiction and can afford the monthly prescription.

-Ready to quit tobacco?
-Learn how to take the first step and find support with UCanQuit2.org.
-There are free tools and information to help Service members quit tobacco—for themselves and for the people they love.
+The Quit Tobacco Campaign has free tools and information to help Service members quit tobacco—for themselves and for the people they love.